cydolo/myTeamSpeak/Badges/README.md

 ```

 # Badges Images
-When the dialog is opened, teamspeak sends a `GET` request to load the images (png):
+When the dialog is opened, teamspeak sends a `Get` request to load the images (png):
 ```
 badges_uuid = the uuid of the badges
 badges_name = name of the badges